 You can view or download our Pupil Premium allocation and find out how this has been used at our school.

 The primary PE and sport premium was introduced in 2013 to improve the provision for physical education and school sport in primary schools across England.
 The £150 million per year funding is provided jointly by the Departments for Education, Health and Culture, Media and Sport.
 Funding is allocated directly to schools and is ring-fenced, meaning it can only be spent on improving the provision of PE and sport in schools.

 The revenue from the soft drinks industry levy will be used to double the primary school PE and sport premium to £320 million per year, to help schools support healthier, more active lifestyles.

 Click below to view our Sport Premium Report:

 KS2 Swimming Attainment

 The table below shows the percentage of pupils who achieved the end of Key Stage 2 National Curriculum requirement to swim competently, confidently and proficiently over a distance of at least 25m, use a range of strokes effectively and perform safe self-rescue in different water-based situations.
-Not completed for 2020 due to Covid-19
+Not completed for 2020 or 2021 due to Covid-19

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.